PostHog/posthog.com/contents/tutorials/angular-analytics.md

 PostHog enables you to use feature flags to control the release of features and code.
 We can use one to control the text on our button.

-To start, go [feature flags tab](https://app.posthog.com/feature_flags) in PostHog and click "New feature flag."
+To start, go to the [feature flags tab](https://app.posthog.com/feature_flags) in PostHog and click "New feature flag."
 Add a key (like `test-flag`) and set the release conditions to 100% of users.
-Add any other details, and then press "Save."
+Fill in any other details as you like, and then press "Save."

 ![Feature flag](../images/tutorials/angular-analytics/flag.png)

-To implement our flag, we must change the `home.component.ts` file:
+To implement the flag in our app we must change the `home.component.ts` file as follows:

 - Add the `buttonText` as a variable in our `HomeComponent` class.